quangis/transforge/README.md

 [![](https://img.shields.io/pypi/v/transformation-algebra)](https://pypi.org/project/transformation-algebra/)

-A transformation algebra describes *tools* (in some domain) in terms of the *abstract data transformations* they represent.
+A transformation algebra describes *tools* (in some domain) as *abstract data transformations*.
 An expression of such an algebra has an interpretation, but there is not necessarily any concrete data structure or implementation assigned to it.
-It merely describes the *conceptual* properties of a tool's input and output that are deemed relevant.
+It merely describes its input and output in terms of some *conceptual* properties that are deemed relevant.

 To define such an algebra, we implemented **type inference** in Python.
-The system accommodates both [subtype](https://en.wikipedia.org/wiki/Subtyping) and [bounded parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism), which, divorced from implementation, enable unusually powerful inference.
-To make it work, some magic happens under the hood; for now, refer to the [source code](https://github.com/quangis/transformation_algebra/blob/master/transformation_algebra/type.py) to gain a deeper understanding.
+The system accommodates both [subtype](https://en.wikipedia.org/wiki/Subtyping) and [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism), which, divorced from implementation, enable unusually powerful type inference.
+To make it work, some magic happens under the hood --- for now, refer to the [source code](https://github.com/quangis/transformation_algebra/blob/master/transformation_algebra/type.py) to gain a deeper understanding.
 This document is merely intended to be a user's guide.

-This library was developed for the transformation algebra for core concepts of geographical information, [CCT](https://github.com/quangis/cct).
-It can act as a usage example.
+The library was developed for the core concept transformation algebra ([CCT](https://github.com/quangis/cct)) for geographical information, which can act as an example.

 ## Concrete types and subtypes

-We first need to declare *base types*.
-For this, we use the `Operator` class.
+To specify type transformations, we first need to declare *base types*.
+To this end, we use the `Operator` class.

     >>> from transformation_algebra import Operator
     >>> Any = Operator("Any")